 The unmanned SpaceX Falcon 9 rocket was in the midst of a routine fueling test for its scheduled launch when it exploded.
 The explosion was felt throughout NASA’s Cape Canaveral, Florida facility and for several miles around.

 The rocket was scheduled to hoist into orbit the Amos 6 satellite, built by Israel Aerospace Industries and owned by Spacecom Ltd. in partnership with Eutelsat Communications of France.

 It was expected to operate for 16 years in part on behalf of Facebook and bring Internet connectivity to sub-Saharan Africa and television service to providers in Europe and the Middle East.
 Facebook CEO Mark Zuckerberg announced the project in June 2015.

-Posted by Ian Greenhalgh on January 4, 2017, With 6320 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on January 4, 2017, With 6414 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.